Why some women turn to tantric massage

 Testimonies of a renaissance

-Those who have taken this course often tell the same story: a slow, profound and deeply moving rebirth.
+Those who have taken this course often tell the same story:

 A former masseuse recounts: